abdel792/mp3DirectCut/readme.md

 *	NVDA+H
 	*	Lets open the help of the current add-on.

+## Change for version 4.0 ##

+*	 Added the Compatibility of the add-on with both Python 2.7 and 3.

 ## Change for version 3.0 ##

 *	 Used the gui.guiHelper module to ensure the correct appearance of the addon's configuration dialog;